 Figure 6: Screenshot of the “Trends” tab which displays estimates of recruitment, stock size, and stock size relative to Blim (left panels) and mortality rates (F, M, Z, right panels).

+From bespoke to general tools

+The interactive tools highlighted here were custom built to solve data visualization challenges that are common to many fisheries management organizations but the solutions presented are specific to the Northwest Atlantic Fisheries Centre.
+The concept is therefore broadly applicable, however, the underlying code will require modifications to accommodate region and stock specific data management and modelling approaches.
+Even within our own region, different approaches and needs meant that the code behind NCAM explorer (Supplement 2) required modifications when applied to a model developed for another cod stock.
+Nevertheless, considerable chunks of code were recycled and, in the process, new features were added to allow the visualization of multiple model configurations within the one dashboard.
+Additionally, a French colleague is currently modifying the tool to visualize output from SAM, a state-space stock assessment model widely used to assess ICES stocks (Nielsen and Berg 2014).
+Likewise, the concept behind RStrap Explorer and the tagging tool could be applied to other regions and the most efficient approach may be to build upon existing general frameworks (e.g. StoX software; Johnsen et al. 2019).
+These are, of course, early days in the development and application of interactive tools to stock assessment.
+Because the tools we highlight are themselves general, flexible and accessible, we suspect that bespoke applications will continue to be developed in parallel with more general stock assessment dashboards depending on user needs and preferences.
+Regardless of the approach, a common goal is to make the workflow more efficient, reproducible and transparent.

-Towards open stock-assessment
+Towards open stock assessment

 The amount of data available to scientists has grown by orders of magnitude in recent decades as has the complexities of data management, exploratory data analysis, formal analyses and associated diagnostics (Lewis et al. 2018).
 The majority of this sequence of events, sometimes called “the data pipeline” (Leek and Peng 2015a), have not traditionally been part of the peer-review process which sees only the end products of an analysis.
 However, decisions made along the data pipeline increasingly influence the outcome of the study.
 Gelman and Loken (2014) coined the term “garden of forking paths” to illustrate that different conclusions can be arrived at depending on what decisions are made along during different stages of the analysis.
 Due to a number of limitations, such as available pages in journals, much of the data pipeline is not transparent nor is it reproducible.
 A number of authors have recently advocated for a culture of open science and reproducible research, i.e., a change in the transparency and reproducibility of science (Hampton et al. 2013, 2015; Leek and Peng 2015a, 2015b).
 Proponents of open science and reproducible research highlight a number of benefits including a more productive and responsible scientific culture, an ability to address larger and more complex questions, as well as a more efficient workflow and ability to reproduce one’s own work (Fomel and Claerbout 2009; Lowndes et al. 2017).